opensearch-project/documentation-website/_security-analytics/log-types-reference/other.md

 - Application: Records application logs.
 - Advanced Persistent Threat (APT): Records logs commonly associated with APT attacks.
 - Compliance: Records logs related to compliance.
-- MacOS: Records event logs when using a Mac device to access a network.
+- macOS: Records event logs when using a Mac device to access a network.
 - Proxy: Records logs related to proxy events.
 - Web: Records logs related to network access from the web.